nchicas224/allstaff-auto-update/README.md

 **All Rights Reserved © 2025 Nelson Chicas**

-The PowerShell source code in this repository is proprietary and may not be redistributed, modified, or used commercially without written consent.
+The PowerShell source code in this repository is proprietary and may not be redistributed, modified, or used commercially without written permission.

 ---

-*Developed to simplify routine maintenance and ensure consistency across AllStaff systems.*
+*Developed for Microsoft 365 administrators to maintain accurate All Staff distribution lists automatically.*